kbaum/heroku-database-backups/README.md

 heroku config:add HEROKU_API_KEY=`heroku authorizations:create -S -d my-database-backups` -a my-database-backups
 ```

-Next we need to add the amazon key and secret.
+Next we need to add the amazon key and secret from the IAM user that you are using:

 ```
 heroku config:add AWS_ACCESS_KEY_ID=123456 -a my-database-backups